-In general, programs are open to non-UofM students 18 years or older enrolled as a degree seeking students at an accredited university or college who are in good academic standing, who are not on disciplinary probation, and do not have any holds on their record preventing them from registering.
+In general, programs are open to non-UofM students 18 years or older at the time of application are enrolled as a degree seeking students at an accredited university or college who are in good academic standing, who are not on disciplinary probation, and do not have any holds on their record preventing them from registering.
 See below for specific eligibility policies.

-The Learning Abroad Center offers many programs that are open to non-UofM student.
-Students should check with their study abroad office to see which Learning Abroad Centers have been approved by their home institution.
+The Learning Abroad Center offers many programs that are open to non-UofM students.
+Students should check with their study abroad office to see which Learning Abroad Center programs have been approved by their home institution.